kubernetes/community/governance.md

 coordination with the other SIGs, the Steering Committee, and the broader community.

-We still have work to do to unify people organization via SIGs and code organization using [OWNERS](contributors/devel/owners.md), and to find homes for all subparts of the project, such as the build system.
-We also need to create a charter for each SIG to more clearly specify its scope (topics, subsystems, code repos and directories), responsibilities, areas of authority, how members and roles of authority/leadership are selected/granted, how decisions are made, and how conflicts are resolved.
-A template for intra-SIG governance should be developed in order to simplify SIG creation, but SIGs should be relatively free to customize or change how they operate, within some broad guidelines and constraints imposed by cross-SIG processes (e.g., the release process) and assets (e.g., the kubernetes repo).
+Each SIG must havea charter that specifies its scope (topics, subsystems, code repos and directories), responsibilities, areas of authority, how members and roles of authority/leadership are selected/granted, how decisions are made, and how conflicts are resolved.
+A template for intra-SIG governance is being developed in order to simplify SIG creation, but SIGs should be relatively free to customize or change how they operate, within some broad guidelines and constraints imposed by cross-SIG processes (e.g., the release process) and assets (e.g., the kubernetes repo).